-The Navy said on Thursday that Exercise Sea Vigil-22, two-day exercise in coastal defence, was carried out from November 15 to 16.
+The Navy said on Thursday that Exercise Sea Vigil-22, a two-day exercise in coastal defence, was carried out from November 15 to 16.

 The conceptual and geographic scope of Sea Vigil encompassed scenarios for both peacetime and times of conflict along the nation’s entire coastline and EEZ.